We are looking for the following skills in a Midwives for Haiti volunteer:

 - Airport transportation: pick-up and drop-off in Port-Au-Prince on Saturdays only

 - Program orientation by MFH staff members upon your arrival

 - Support: 24/7 support from our In-Country staff

 - Local transportation around Hinche for volunteer activities

 Please be advised that we take the health and safety of our volunteers very seriously.
 The following mosquito borne viruses have been reported in Haiti:

-- The Zika virus is present in Haiti.
+- According to the CDC, the Zika virus is present in Haiti.
 There is currently no evidence of an ongoing Zika virus outbreak.
 The CDC advises pregnant women (or anyone who might become pregnant) to avoid travel to regions with Zika.

 - The most recent confirmed case of dengue fever among staff or volunteers in Hinche was November 2015.

 - Chikungunya swept through Haiti in 2014.
 We have not seen a new case since July 2014.